+CT-02.00 &CT-02.01

-CT-02.01 The Originator Bank realises the need to recall an SCT Inst Transaction.
-It may also receive a Recall request from the Originator (see CT-02.00).
+The Originator Bank realizes the need to recall SCTs.

-Before initiating the Recall procedure, the Originator Bank must check if the initial SCT Inst Transaction:
+It may also receive a request from the Originator (see CT-02.00).
+Before initiating the Recall procedure, the Originator Bank must check if the SCT(s) subject to the Recall:

-- Had an execution date of less than or equal to 10 Banking Business Days before the Recall - Had been wrongly executed for one of the reasons listed below: - Duplicate sending - Technical problems resulting in an erroneous SCT Inst Transaction - Fraudulent originated SCT Inst Instruction
+- had an execution date towards the CSM of less than or equal to 10 Banking Business Days before the recall - has (have) really been wrongly executed for one of the reasons listed below: - Duplicate sending - Technical problems resulting in erroneous SCT(s) - Fraudulent originated Credit Transfer one of the foregoing reasons.

-The path used for initiating the Recall should be through the same parties in the Interbank Space used for the initial SCT Inst Transaction.
+The path used for initiating the Recall should be identical to the one used for the SCT subject to the Recall.